delashu/delashu.github.io/bigdat/dl.md

 ```

 With the model parameters now set, I train the model using 10 epochs.
 I tried fitting the model on various epochs with the training data, but found that 10 consistently gave a strong accuracy without the model running for an excessively long time.
-Each model run took approximately 8 minutes to fit.
+My final model took approximately 8 minutes to fit.
 ```python
 #train the model:
 from keras.callbacks import EarlyStopping, ModelCheckpoint